-As far as where to look for jobs, they're now plenty of reputable websites that connect disabled individuals to employers, such as these:
+As far as where to look for jobs, there are now plenty of reputable websites that connect disabled individuals to employers, such as these:

 Of course, you can also try your hand at popular job search websites like Monster and Indeed.
 But before applying, try to see if the company has previously hired disabled people or would at least be open to the idea.
-They're a couple of ways to do this…
+There are a couple of ways to do this…

 Visit the company website and read their About and Policy pages to see whether there's any mentioning of disabled employees.
 Also, try to get a sense on whether the company is open to telecommuting and/or flexible work schedules which I'm assuming you'd prefer.